Encyclopaedia

 Water Quality: Loves soft and idyllic water conditions: GH 2-12, neutral/sub-acidic pH (6.0 - 7.2).
 Ideal temperatures travel between 22 and 26°C (72-79°F).
 The animal perishes almost instantly if exposed to prolonged peaks of ammonia or putrefied bottoms.

-Aquarium Reproduction: Inducible as for most of the family with massive cold thermal shocks.
+Aquarium Breeding: Inducible as for most of the family with massive cold thermal shocks.
 Couples lay a few wide adhesive eggs among fine-leaved vegetation or against the glass in the current.
 Separation of parents is necessary to evade cannibalism.

 Risks and Diseases: If housed on rough gravel, the mechanical devastation of the snout and barbels will cause a slow agony.
 Incompatible and extremely sensitive (lethal) to drugs with active ingredients based on Malachite Green or Copper.